-XML Forms Submission provides an infrastructure to allow the submission of data to the Workers' Compensation Board in an industry-standard format (XML -- Extensible Markup Language).
+XML forms submission provides an infrastructure to allow the submission of data to the Workers' Compensation Board in an industry-standard format (XML -- Extensible Markup Language).
 This program is designed to offer the medical community the opportunity to engage in industry standard submission of electronic medical forms to the Workers' Compensation Board.
-The XML submission program currently supports the submissions of CMS-1500, Doctor's Narrative Report (EC-4NARR), Ancillary Medical Report (EC-AMR) and the Occupational Therapist's/Physical Therapist's Report (OT/PT-4 forms.
+The XML submission program currently supports the submissions of CMS-1500, Doctor's Narrative Report (EC-4NARR), Ancillary Medical Report (EC-AMR) and the Occupational Therapist's/Physical Therapist's Report (OT/PT-4) forms. .

 Board authorized XML submission partners have proven they comply with the Board's requirements for the electronic submission of these forms and have executed the required legal agreement with the Workers' Compensation Board.
 The Board posts a list of approved XML submission partners and their contact information if a provider or payer wants to find an XML submission partner who can submit CMS-1500 files on their behalf.
 Check the list regularly; it is expected that the list may change over time.

 Payers must designate with the Board, the XML submission partner(s) from whom they will accept medical bills by October 30, 2021.
 Payers' Medical Portal Online Administrators must keep XML submission partner information accurate and update the online administrator application with any changes within three (3) business days.